whizzosoftware/hobson-hub-scheduler/README.md

 ### hobson-hub-scheduler

-The Scheduler plugin provides a way to create triggers based on timed events including complex recurrence patterns.
+The Scheduler plugin provides a way to create tasks based on timed events including complex recurrence patterns.